mdayaram/gitsy/README.md

 ### TODO

 1. Add documentation/comments in config.yml that explains different configurations.
-2. Make it into a gem!
+2. Make it into a gem! `bundle gem <gemname>`
-3. Add some more examples for fun things, like adding a key to authorized_hosts
+3. Add some more examples for fun things, like adding a key to authorized_hosts, check if a user has read or write access to a specific repo, etc..